mosip/documentation/docs/ABIS-APIs.md

 	* The data sent in the referenceURL will be encrypted
 * referenceId must not be active prior to this operation i.e., it must not have been used before this operation
 * De-duplication must not be performed in this operation
-* MOSIP will provide biometric data in [CBEFF format](CBEFF-XML.md) to ABIS as a response of referenceURL and the data in CBEFF will not be encrypted
+* MOSIP will provide biometric data in [CBEFF format](CBEFF-XML.md) to ABIS as a response of referenceURL and the data will be encrypted and encoded as mentioned below.

 > Refer to [Authentication and Authorization API](AuthN-and-AuthZ-APIs.md#authenticate-using-clientid-and-secret-key) to get the JWT token.
 Request JSON expects clientid, secretkey and appid which will be provided by the MOSIP adopter's System Integrator(SI).